 The Ritz-Carlton, St. Louis; 100 Carondelet Plaza; St. Louis, Missouri

-The special guest for the 2016 illumination Gala will be Dana Carvey, an actor and stand-up comedian known for his work as a cast member on Saturday Night Live.
+The special guest for the 2016 illumination Gala will be announced soon.
 In recent years, illumination special guest hosts and performers have included Vanessa Williams, Martin Short, Steve Martin & the Steep Canyon Rangers, Minnie Driver, Kristin Chenoweth, and Kareem Abdul-Jabbar.

 TABLE / TICKET PRICE: